ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/foals-part-two-giveaway.markdown

   \ chance to win a copy of their brand new album.
 Good luck!</p>\n"
 entry-title: "Win Foals ‘Everything Not Saved Will Be Lost’ part 2!"
 entry-content: "<p>Enter the draw to win Foals ‘Everything Not Saved Will Be Lost’\
-  \ part 2 by completing the form below before 23:59 on the 19th of October 2019.</p>\n"
+  \ part 2 by completing the form below before 23:59 on the 19th of November 2019.</p>\n"
 has-winner: false
 prize-description: "Foals ‘Everything Not Saved Will Be Lost’ part 2"
 special-conditions: "Multiple entries are allowed up to one every day.\r\n\r\nThis\